 And God is a god of the people.
 And God is a god who loves us and wants us to know you do not run away and hide from reality, you do not run away and hide from people, you do not set up your little places all for yourself and your friends and ignore the world before you.

-But the second thing that Jesus himself says in today’s gospel: “Yes, hard and tough, but remember I am always with you, I am with you to the end of time.”
+But the second thing, Jesus himself says in today’s Gospel: “Yes, hard and tough, but remember I am always with you, I am with you to the end of time.”

 And what happens?

 What happens is the new understanding, the new world where such people are not ashamed, they’re not ashamed to be human — they have mistakes.

 We are the Roman Catholic Church.
 This is not a place to hide in.
 The Roman Catholic Church says we are in need of love, we are in need of forgiveness, because the good man falls seven times a day and this is what it is to be a human being.